Skip to main content

 7. Enter the gateway (next-hop) — the IP address through which devices on the source subnet will route traffic to the destination subnet.
 You can enter any address from the source subnet.

 9. Apply the changes.
-To do this update the network settings on devices in the subnetwork.
+To do this, update the network settings on the devices in the subnet.

 Configure static routes on the cloud router